Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 13. Reviewing a library
 Whenever choosing a new library or updating to a new version, consider the following review criteria:
 1. What are the known vulnerabilities?
 2. Is the license acceptable?​ (and/or is the library in the shared permitted-list).
-See also [Handling detected license issues](#handling-detected-license-issues).
+See also [6.
+Handling license issues](#6-handling-license-issues).
 3. Is an updated version compatible with the previous version?  ​(release notes should indicate any breaking changes)
 4. Is the code quality (esp. maintainability) of the library acceptable (>3.0 stars)?
 5. How mature is the version?​ (e.g. an x.0 version tends to be a bit more immature).
 Are there still -relevant- open issues?
 Use a stable version unless there is a real reason not to do so.
 An example might be that a Release Candidate fixes a vulnerability, and you do not want to wait for the stable version to come out.